ton-community/ton-docs/docs/develop/dapps/tutorials/how-to-run-ton-site.md

 #### Linking TON DNS domain

-To link a TON DNS domain to your site, follow these steps:
+To link a [TON DNS domain](/participate/web3/dns) domain to your site, follow these steps:

 1. Open the domain page on [dns.ton.org](https://dns.ton.org)